George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-burst-intrinsics-neon.md

 # Burst Arm Neon intrinsics reference

 This page contains an ordered reference for the APIs in [Unity.Burst.Intrinsics.Arm.Neon](xref:Unity.Burst.Intrinsics.Arm.Neon).
-For information on how to use these, see the documentation on [Processor specific SIMD extensions](csharp-burst-intrinsics-processors.md).
+For information on how to use these, refer to [Processor specific SIMD extensions](csharp-burst-intrinsics-processors.md).

 ### Intrinsics type creation and conversion